 *This post contains affiliate links (only for products I love, use and spend my own money on obviously).
 This means I earn some yarn money if you make a purchase through one of these links (of course at no extra cost for you!), which I promise to use to create more awesome patterns like this one.
 All opinions are my own.
 See my full disclosure here.

 Scroll down for the free version but I recommend you purchase the ad-free PDF Pattern to get all the instructions and pictures in a nice PDF you can print and take notes on without relying on your phone or an internet connection, I’ve got you covered!

-Spring is around the corner, and I for one cannot wait!
-Spring makes me dream of sun, late evenings in the garden, barbecues, etc. You’ve probably guessed it, Spring is my favorite season.
+Spring is just around the corner, and I for one cannot wait!
+Spring makes me dream of sunshine, late evenings in the garden, barbecues, etc. You’ve probably guessed it, Spring is my favorite season.

-It’s a complete beginner pattern!
-The top of the dress is made by 2 rectangles and the skirt part is crocheted in the round from there on.
-No increases or decreases, fancy stitch count or anything complicated here!
+Believe it or not, the dress is a complete beginner pattern as well!
+The top of the dress is made out of 2 rectangles and the skirt part is crocheted in the round.
+No increases or decreases, fancy stitch count, or anything complicated here!

 Before you Start your Dress Crochet Pattern

 - 4mm / US G – 6 hook.
 I use this basic set I’m very happy with.